Comparison

 PushPilot vs Braze: Is There an Affordable Alternative?

 Braze is the most capable customer engagement platform in the enterprise market.
-It handles push, email, SMS, in-app messages, and content cards with deep personalization and lifecycle automation.
-It also costs between $50,000 and $200,000 per year.
-For the vast majority of mobile app developers, startups, and small teams, that makes Braze inaccessible regardless of how good it is.
+Braze handles push, email, SMS, in-app messages, and content cards with deep personalisation and lifecycle automation — and Braze typically costs between $50,000 and $200,000 per year.
+For most mobile-app developers, startups, and small teams, that price makes Braze inaccessible regardless of how good it is.
 This comparison looks at what Braze actually offers, who genuinely needs it, and what the practical alternative looks like.

 ·9 min read